Understand and manage the side effects of HIV treatment.

 The side effects of ARV treatment effects are often mild.
 Sometimes, however, the side effects of ARV treatment are more serious.
-These can have a major impact on your health or quality of life.
+These can affect your health or quality of life.

 What are the side effects of ARVs/ART?

 All medicines have side effects.
 Side effects range from unnoticeable to unpleasant.
 Mild side effects are common and are often a good sign that the medicine has started to work.
 The main goal of HIV treatment is to fight HIV in the body, but it also aims to do this without causing extreme side effects.